Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/rsense.rst

 Context Menu
 ------------
 Remote sensing data are in raster format and therefore the context menu (accessed by right-clicking on remote sensing modules that have been executed) are the same as the context menu for raster data.
-The only exception is the context menu for the **Import Batch List** function.
+The only exception is the context menu for the :doc:`Create Batch List<rsense.dm.createbatchlist>` module.

 .. toctree::
     :titlesonly: